-Further, the court recently confirmed that the provisions in paragraph 3, Schedule 14, CIGA 2020, apply to Part 26 schemes of arrangement (and will therefore apply to Restructuring Plans): see Re Columbus Energy Resources plc [2020] 8 WLUK 20.
-Paragraph 3, Schedule 14,
+Further, the court recently confirmed that the provisions in para.
+3, Schedule 14, CIGA 2020, apply to Part 26 schemes of arrangement (and will therefore apply to Restructuring Plans): see Re Columbus Energy Resources plc [2020] 8 WLUK 20.
+Paragraph 3, Schedule 14, CIGA

-CIGA 2020, makes provision for holding and conducting meetings of "qualifying bodies" (e.g. companies) during the "relevant period", currently 26 March 2020 until 30 September 2020 (see paragraph 2, Schedule 14, CIGA 2020).
-Pursuant to paragraph 6, Schedule 14, CIGA 2020, a member of a company does not have a right to attend such a meeting in person, to participate in such a meeting other than by voting, or to vote at such a meeting by particular means.
+2020, makes provision for holding and conducting meetings of "qualifying bodies" (e.g. companies) during a defined "relevant period" (see para.
+2, Schedule 14, CIGA 2020).
+This "relevant period" began on 26 March 2020 and was originally to expire on 30 September 2020; however, that "relevant period" is now being extended to 30 December 2020 by the Corporate Insolvency and Governance Act 2020 (Coronavirus) (Extension of the Relevant Period) Regulations 2020.
+Pursuant to para.
+6, Schedule 14, CIGA 2020, a member of a company does not have a right to attend such a meeting in person, to participate in such a meeting other than by voting, or to vote at such a meeting by particular means.
 As a result, for the time being, members do not have a right to consult with one another at a class meeting held for the purposes of Part 26A, CA 2006.

 In Re Columbus Energy, the court observed that this was at odds with the principles set out in Re Castle Trust Direct plc [2020] EWHC 969 (Ch) to the effect that the essence of a meeting is that participants should be able to come together to consult (see further question 25 below).
 However, the court also explained that CA 2006 does not require consultation to take place; it simply requires that the statutory majority be fulfilled (see s.
 901F, CA 2006).
-Nevertheless, the court stressed that, where the rights of members of a qualifying body to participate in a meeting other than by voting had been removed by paragraph 3(6), Schedule 14, CIGA 2020, it was particularly important for the qualifying body to take sufficient steps to ensure that the terms of the Restructuring Plan, and in particular those on which shareholders would wish to consult, had been fully and adequately explained.
+Nevertheless, the court stressed that, where the rights of members of a qualifying body to participate in a meeting other than by voting had been removed by para.
+3(6), Schedule 14, CIGA 2020, it was particularly important for the qualifying body to take sufficient steps to ensure that the terms of the Restructuring Plan, and in particular those on which shareholders would wish to consult, had been fully and adequately explained.
 The court also commented that the provision does not apply to meetings of creditors, to which the principles set out in Re Castle Trust Direct continue to apply.